greg-raven/Uncommon-Sense/_posts/2017-10-09-government-health-care.md

 tag: 'Kurt Schlichter'
 ---

-The purpose of government healthcare is not to provide healthcare; it’s to provide jobs for unionized government workers.
+The purpose of government healthcare is not to provide healthcare; it's to provide jobs for unionized government workers.